Cloud accounting services are already fundamentally changing how firms and internal finance teams operate.

 Collaboration in modern accounting – Cloud accounting software makes it much easier for teams to work on client accounts simultaneously, which is incredibly important today.

-By allowing teams (no matter where they are) to work on documents together, without being in the same office, it makes the process of doing accounts and compiling reports much smoother and removes the chances of errors.
+By allowing teams (no matter where they are) to work on documents together, without being in the same office, it makes the process of doing accounts and compiling reports much smoother and removes the chances of encountering errors.

 Cloud, on the other hand, removes the need for physical hardware and can be easily scaled up and down depending on requirements at a particular time.
 Essentially you just pay for what you use.

 Data safety – We’ve already seen from our research that cloud is increasingly seen as the more secure option for storing sensitive commercial information.
-With information stored in the cloud behind robust encryption security, it limits the access points cyber criminals can use to access the information.
+With data stored in the cloud behind robust encryption security, it limits the access points cyber criminals can use to access the information.
 But it is also much more secure for disaster recovery.

 If you’re relying on hard drives to store information, if the drive becomes corrupted or damaged then everything stored on the physical server is at risk.
 If anything is stored on paper, then as soon as that document gets lost – that’s it.
 Not to mention that paper documents naturally deteriorate over time on their own.